What Is a Copayment in Health Insurance?

 - Specialist treatment (e.g., internal, gynecology, occupational therapy, speech therapy)

-Copays are subject to out-of-pocket annual limits — the maximum you can pay in out-of-pocket expenses each year.
+A copay is paid out of pocket, meaning your insurance company will not cover it for you when you receive a health care service.
+That said, copays are subject to out-of-pocket annual limits — the maximum you can pay in out-of-pocket expenses each year.
 Once you hit your maximum, your health insurance carrier pays for 100% of the medical costs.
-Copays, deductibles and coinsurance all count toward your annual limit (more on the differences for each in the next section).
+Copays, deductibles and coinsurance all count toward your annual limit.

 What Is a Typical Copay?